ibm-maximo-dev/maximo-swift-restclient/README.md

 poRes.merge(jo: polineObj3, properties: nil) //This creates a POLINE with polinenum 2.
 ```

-After these statement's execution, we now have a PO with 2 POLINE's.
+After these statement's execution, you now have a PO object with 2 POLINE's.
 The execution flow is described as follows:

 ```
 1. The server side framework attempts to locate a POLINE with the polinenum 2 and